dalek-cryptography/bulletproofs/docs/notes.md

 \\]

 [^1]: Generally, condition \\(x=0 \vee y=0\\) can be expressed as \\(x \cdot y = 0\\),
-as the multiplication can be zero if and only if any of the terms is zero.
+as the product can be zero if and only if one of the terms is zero.

 Proving vectors of statements with a single statement